SIF Hybrid Long-Short Funds India: Meaning, Strategy, Funds & Returns

 SIF Equity Long-Short Funds carry risks that are more acute than hybrid SIFs.
 Five are particularly important before committing capital:

 SIF Equity Long-Short Funds represent India's first attempt at bringing institutional long-short equity strategies into a SEBI-regulated, accessible structure.
 The category pioneer launched in September 2025.
-By March 2026, four funds are live, all open-ended, all currently in negative territory since inception.
+By May 2026, four funds are live, all open-ended, with returns ranging from +2.98% to -6.79% since inception.

-That early performance is context, not a verdict.
-The equity market correction from mid-2025 through early 2026 was a difficult backdrop for any equity-heavy strategy.
-What matters for the long-term investor is whether this structure aims to deliver better risk-adjusted returns across full market cycles, capturing upside when markets rise and limiting downside when they fall.
+That spread in performance across just eight months tells a meaningful story: fund selection and sub-category choice matter more than the broad "equity long-short" label.
+The equity market correction from mid-2025 through early 2026 was a difficult backdrop, and the recovery since March has revealed meaningful differences in how each fund managed its positioning.
+What matters for the long-term investor is whether this structure delivers better risk-adjusted returns across full market cycles.
 That answer will take at least two to three more years of data to emerge properly.
 For now, this is a category worth understanding clearly, not chasing early or dismissing prematurely.

 Let your money serve you.
 Safely, surely, and swiftly.